 - Access Settings, select Devices, then tap Users

-- Select your user profile, input Profile Info, hit OK to confirm.
+- Select your user profile, input Profile Info, and hit OK to confirm.

 - Choose Guest, then tap Settings, and select Turn on Phone Calls.